Table of Contents

 - Questions are more open to interpretation

 If your question is framed or worded incorrectly, there is a risk of influencing answer choices.
 E.g. Leading questions, loaded words, and phrases.

 To ensure your questions are as neutral as possible, see our tips for writing survey questions.

 Tips for using open-ended questions

 1. Don't write leading questions

-The whole point of open question is to allow respondents to write a unique answer.
-If you influence their response in anyway, your data will not be accurate.
+The whole point of an open question is to allow respondents to write a unique answer.
+If you influence their response by writing leading questions, your data will not be truthful.